 As explained earlier, by default Snips runs its own MQTT broker.
 But we can also tell Snips to use an external broker by specifying this when launching Snips.
-In this case, instead of running the
+In this case, edit the file

 For more details on launch options, check the documentation on Snips Platform Commands.

 As mentioned above, the output of Snips is an intent.
 For instance,